 The symptoms of cancer in parrots can be difficult to spot and vary depending upon where the tumor is located.
 For example, if the tumor is in your parrot’s lungs, you may notice it having trouble breathing.

-> Cancerous tumors grow and spread to other parts of the parrot’s body.
-When the parrot’s vital organs or bodily functions are adversely affected, cancer can become fatal.
+Cancerous tumors grow and spread to other parts of the parrot’s body.
+Cancer can become fatal when the parrot’s vital organs or bodily functions are adversely affected.

-> My Parrot Died: What Should I Do?
+My Parrot Died: What Should I Do?

 If your parrot died suddenly, it’s natural to feel devastated.
 You may wish to bury your beloved parrot as soon as possible.
 However, if you have other birds in the house, you should learn how and why they died.

 Your parrot may have died from a contagious illness.
 Though your other birds may not be displaying symptoms, they might be carrying the same disease.